 The most common types of animal Coronavirus are:

-These coronaviruses are the most common.
 Apart from these, many other types of coronaviruses infect domestic animals, feline animals, and birds.
-Most of these types of Coronavirus are not harmful to humans.
+Most of these viruses are not harmful to humans.
 However, some of them can be dangerous.
-Most importantly, animals and birds are carriers for human Coronavirus.
+Most importantly, animals and birds are carriers for human coronavirus.

 Coronavirus | Infection in Humans

-There are dozens of coronaviruses, but only 7 cause infectious diseases in human beings.
-Out of these 7, 4 are categorized as common human coronaviruses that are easily treatable.
+There are dozens of coronaviruses types, but only seven cause infectious diseases in human beings.
+Out of these, 7, 4 are categorized as common human coronaviruses that are easily treatable.
 These Coronaviruses may cause the common cold, infection in your nose, sinuses, or upper throat.
 However, they are not dangerous and can be treated easily.

-The remaining 3 coronavirus strains are more dangerous to humans; they are:
+The remaining three coronavirus strains are more dangerous to humans; they are:

-All three illnesses are viral respiratory infections in which patients developed features akin to common colds such as severe cough, fever, and shortness of breath.
-The MERS and SARS infections broke out in the Middle East and Asian countries in 2012 and 2003, respectively.
+All three diseases are viral respiratory infections in which patients developed features akin to common colds such as severe cough, fever, and shortness of breath.
+The SARS and MERS infections broke out in the Middle East and Asian countries in 2003 and 2012, respectively.

 Similarly, the SARS infection was first identified in Asia in 2003.
 The Guardian revealed that the viral infection spread from person to person in more than two dozen countries in North America, South America, Europe, and Asia before the SARS global outbreak of 2003 was contained.
 774 people died from SARS globally while thousands were infected.

 Are you or a loved one exhibiting cold-like symptoms?
 If yes, then don’t panic.
 Visit the nearest medical facility of Complete Medical Wellness for a thorough and complete medical examination.
-There are only 5 individual cases of the Coronavirus in the USA, so chances are that the symptoms you are experiencing are easily treatable.
+There are only five individual cases of the coronavirus in the USA, so the chances are that the symptoms you are experiencing are easily treatable.

 However, it is better to be safe than sorry.
-Therefore, immediately schedule an appointment with the board-certified, experienced, and trained medical specialists at Complete Medical Wellness.
+Therefore, immediately schedule an appointment with the board-certified, experienced, and fellowship-trained medical specialists at Complete Medical Wellness.

-At CMW, you will receive the following services:
+At CMW, you will get the following services: